jvalue/jayvee/rfc/0015-multi-file-jayvee/0015-multi-file-jayvee.md

 ```
 use * from './path/to/location.jv'; // use all published elements from the file, access via qualified name as if it would be defined at the root level
 use { MyDomainSpecificValuetype1 } from './path/to/location.jv'; // only use the published elements from the file, access via qualified name as if it would be defined at the root level
-use { MyDomainSpecificValuetype1 called Vt1} from './path/to/location.jv'; // only use the published elements from the file, access via qualified name using the alias
+use { MyDomainSpecificValuetype1 as Vt1} from './path/to/location.jv'; // only use the published elements from the file, access via qualified name using the alias
 ```

 References to these used elements is by their qualified name (unless altered by an alias).